John Henry Goldfrap

 John Henry Goldfrap (1879 – November 21, 1917) was an English-born journalist and author of boys' books, participating in the "American series phenomenon".
 He always wrote under pseudonyms.

 Biography

 John Goldfrap was a member of the staff of the Evening World.
-He was born in England, and worked first at San Francisco newspapers, and then came to New York in 1905.
+He was born in England and worked first at San Francisco newspapers before moving to New York in 1905.

 In addition to his children's stories and newspaper work, Goldfrap wrote movie scripts.

-Goldfrap died on November 21, 1917 at Seaside Hospital, Staten Island, from tuberculosis.
+Goldfrap died on November 21, 1917, at Seaside Hospital, Staten Island, from tuberculosis.
 He left a widow.